III. PLAN APPRAISAL

 TASK 3.05 Infrastructure Planning

 The New Visions 2030 outline triggers the need to review long-range state and local infrastructure financing.
-Staff activity will include examination of the components of recently-experienced increased unit costs for infrastructure work and estimation of the long-range fiscal impacts of these higher costs.
+Staff activity will include examination of the components of recently experienced increases in unit costs for infrastructure work and estimation of the long-range fiscal impacts of these higher costs.

 TASK 3.06 Goods Movement Planning

-Regular meetings will continue in 2001-02, including a particular focus on contribution to the New Visions 2030 effort.
+Regular meetings will continue in 2005-06, continuing a particular focus on contribution to the New Visions 2030 effort (see Task 3.77).
+Draft material for the New Visions 2030 document was prepared in 2004-05.

-This effort will be conducted as a CDTC project using CDTC, CDTA and CDRPC staff resources as well as modest consultant use.
 The effort will seek to provide guidelines for appropriate transit treatment throughout the region, based upon development densities, corridor orientation and available funding.
-The study will build upon the core route rescheduling effort to provide the basis for CDTA's operations plan in coming years.
-The Transit Futures Task Force from the New Visions effort will be reactivated to assist CDTA and CDTC with the long-range direction for this effort.
+The study will build upon work to date to provide the basis for CDTA's operations plan in coming years.
+It will also provide guidance to CDTA regarding the appropriate vehicle mix for its fleet, well in advance of the next major scheduled fleet replacement.

 TASK 3.86 Continuous Aviation System Planning Project (CASPP)